GoogleCloudPlatform/pubsub/load-test-framework/README.md

     `mvn package`

+3. Copy the jar into the GCE resource directory:

+    `cp target/driver.jar target/gce/`

-The resulting jar is at target/flic.jar.
+The resulting jar is at target/driver.jar.

 ### Pre-Running Steps